 The Utrecht School for Journalism is one of the oldest in Europe and offers specialisations in all media and across a variety of themes.
-Each semester, we open our courses to exchange students from our partner universities.
+Each semester, we open our regular courses to exchange students from our Dutch speaking partner universities.

 Our second-year programme has two distinct semesters: SLOW and GO.
 Semester SLOW deals with 'slow journalism' with courses on long reads and freelancing.
 Semester GO covers 'fast journalism', with courses such as fact checking and news production.
 Both semesters also deal with a number of national and international topics throughout.
 Both types start in September and January, so you are free to choose either.

-The three thematic specialisation semesters in years three and four integrate content and production, so you will work on both your skills and knowledge.
-Currently, HU School for Journalism is renewing its curriculum.
-This means that in this academic year, Exchange students with at least two years' journalistic education can join the 'old-style' programme, subject to availability.
+The three thematic specialisation semesters in years three and four integrate content, production and innovation, so you will work on your skills and broaden your knowledge.

-Please note: Per course unit (SLOW or GO, themed semester or specialisation) we can only place two Exchange students.
+Please note: per course unit (SLOW or GO, or one of our specialisations) we can only place two Exchange students.
 You will receive a place after consultation; in case of a surplus of candidates, we make a selection based on merits.

-Would you like to know more about this programme or do you have a specific question?
-Please contact the programme coordinator, Carien Touwen.
+Would you like to know more about our programmes or do you have a specific question?
+Please contact the School of Journalism International Desk.